-Chop about ½ of a bell pepper, the garlic clove and onion.
+Chop the pepper tops (minus the stem), the garlic clove and onion.
 Put the meat in a deep-frying pan on medium heat.
 Add the chopped pepper, garlic and onion.
 Crumble the meat as it cooks with a spatula.
 Toss in the corn and continue to sauté until meat is cooked and the veggies are soft.
 Add the corn, diced tomatoes, tomato sauce, ketchup, spices and sugar.
 Stir and simmer until warm and bubbly.
 Add pre-cooked rice and combine (I used 5½ cups and it was nice and saucy).

 Scoop the rice mixture into the prepared peppers.
-Add extra rice to the same dish or a separate one.
+Add extra rice to the same dish or a separate one (as pictured below).
 Drizzle a little ketchup on the peppers and rice in a zigzag motion.

-Top with 1-2 cups grated cheddar cheese (I love Tillamook).
+Top with grated cheddar cheese.
 Bake in a 350° oven for 30 minutes or until warm and bubbly.
 Serve with a side salad.

-*I add the ketchup because my mother did.
-Along with the extra sugar, it helps to cut the tomato sauce acidity.
+- I add ketchup because my mother did.
+Along with the extra sugar, it helps cut the tomato sauce acidity.
 Use according to your preference, taste and health considerations.
-BBQ sauce would be good too.
+My BBQ Sauce recipe would also be good!